PeteSavarese/xf2-gmcore-interfacer/README.md

 - Docker and Docker Compose v2.
 - A valid XenForo 2.3 license.
 XenForo is proprietary commercial software and is **not distributed in this repository**.
 You must obtain it yourself from <https://xenforo.com/customers/>.
-- For deploys: a VPS, GHCR access, and the secrets listed in [.github/workflows/cd.yml](.github/workflows/cd.yml).

 ## Local setup